grzegorz914/homebridge-denon-tv/README.md

 * This plugin is based upon the official documentation: [Denon Control Protocol 2020](https://github.com/grzegorz914/homebridge-denon-tv/blob/main/doc/Denon%20Control%20Protocol.xlsx)
   * Multi Zone control.
   * Power ON/OFF control with short press the tile in HomeKit app.
-  * RC/Media control, RC app on iPhone/iPad.
+  * Media control, need use RC app on iPhone/iPad.
-  * Speaker Volume and Mute control with hardware buttons, RC app on iPhone/iPad.
+  * Speaker Volume and Mute control with hardware buttons, need use RC app on iPhone/iPad.
   * Volume and Mute control with extra tile `lightbulb`/`fan` (slider).
   * Inputs control using inputs whell or buttons.
-  * Digital Input Modes control using extra buttons.
+  * All other functions control using buttons.
   * Surrounds/Pass Trough Inputs control as a [extra accessory tile](https://github.com/grzegorz914/homebridge-denon-tv?tab=readme-ov-file#extra-accessory-tile).
 * Siri, some times need to create buttons/switches/sensors.
 * Automations, some times need to create buttons/switches/sensors.